 Note: I am in no way condoning the commission of felonies.
 Instead, I am saying that before a person is stripped of the right to defend themselves with a firearm, there should be a very good reason; and non-violent crimes don’t seem to be a sufficient reason.
 Remember, the supposed goal of The Gun Control Act of 1968 is to keep those who will commit violent crimes from having a gun, not to re-punish a convicted felon who has already been punished and released from jail.
 Given that fact, the question becomes whether banning all felons from ever having a gun again is reasonably related to preventing crime – and I’m compelled to answer that question in the negative.

 Note 2: A lively discussion has taken place in the comments below this article.
 As an Attorney, I would like to reiterate that nothing I write on this website constitutes legal advice, no attorney-client relationship is formed between readers of this website and myself, and readers are cautioned not to heed “legal advice” offered online by non-lawyers.
+Those who are seeking an attorney to attempt a gun rights restoration in Illinois or Iowa can see this page of my law firm’s website.

 Note 3: An update to this article can be seen here: Gun Rights for Convicted Felons? – Part 2